-In Peru, in addition to withholding taxes, VAT (Impuesto General a las Ventas) may also apply.
+In Peru, in addition to withholding taxes, VAT (Impuesto General a las Ventas) may also apply and should be paid by the borrower.
 Interest on loans granted by foreign banks and other regulated financial entities will not be subject to the Peruvian 18% VAT.
 If the loans are provided by an off-shore entity that is not a regulated financial entity, including a corporation, the applicable interest payments will be subject to such VAT.
-In the case of notes and other debt instruments that constitute valores mobiliarios, which requires that the issuance include 10 or more instruments, issued by public or private offering by local issuers, the interest paid to foreign investors, including those domiciled in tax havens, will not be subject to the VAT.
-In addition, the VAT will not be applicable to interest payable under local instruments that constitute titulos valores, which require that the public offering and placement be through the Lima Stock Exchange.
+In the case of notes and other debt instruments that constitute valores mobiliarios, which requires that the issuance include 10 or more instruments, issued by public or private offering by local issuers, the interest paid to foreign investors, including those domiciled in tax havens, will not be subject to VAT.
+In addition, VAT will not be applicable to interest payable under local instruments have not been placed through a public offering and have been acquired through the Lima Stock Exchange.